 Post-surgery, your surgeon will provide health teachings on how to take care of your incision.

 - Keep incision dry.
 This should be strictly followed especially for the first 24 hours.
 Avoid letting the incision get wet when taking a shower.
 You might want to take just a tepid sponge bath if you’re afraid that the incision may get wet.
-Take a shower instead of a bath if you have those stitches or skin tape on your incision site.
-Gently dry the incision after washing with a gauze if possible.
+Take a shower if you have stitches or skin tape on your injury.
+Dry the incision after washing with a gauze if possible.

 - Removing the stitches.
 This should be strictly done by your surgeon.
 Stitches that don’t disappear with the skin are removed three days to three weeks post-surgery.
 Your doctor may apply skin tape once stitches are removed for additional support.